AvepiDev/usaApp/README.md

 Add the firebase object to the enviroment.ts before running the app.

 # Updates
-Last Update 30/11/2017.
-Adding the Administration Dashboard Last Update 29/11/2017.
-Adding User-Login
+Last Update 01/12/2017.
+Add the user dashboard functional.

 ## Development server